opensearch-project/sql-cli/development_guide.md

 - The resulting JAR is named with the specific version (e.g., `opensearchsql-3.1.0.0.jar`)
 - This JAR includes all necessary dependencies for the specified version
 - The JAR is then loaded by the Python process when the CLI runs

+Similarly, the `createLocalShadowJarTask` function creates a task for building a fat JAR using local JAR files:
+- It accepts a local directory path containing the SQL plugin JAR files
+- It includes the JAR files from the specified local directory
+- The resulting JAR is named with the specific version and includes "_local" in the Gradle task name (e.g., `3_1_0_0_local`)

 This architecture allows the CLI to support multiple OpenSearch versions without requiring separate installations or complex configuration.